cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/configure-your-viva-engage-network/consolidate-multiple-networks.md

             - If you have many groups, find someone who can use PowerShell and the Yammer API.
 Ask them to generate the group membership changes from your secondary network before migration and to set up the groups in your parent network.
         - If you want to load files or messages from the secondary network, find someone who can use Windows PowerShell and the Yammer API to write scripts to load the data.

-## Step 2: Export content from primary networks
+## Step 2: Export content from secondary networks

 <a name="Export"> </a>